kubevirt/user-guide/docs/operations/hotplug_volumes.md

 ### Addvolume

-Now lets assume we have started a VMI like the [Fedora VMI in examples](https://github.com/kubevirt/kubevirt/blob/main/examples/vmi-fedora.yaml) and the name of the VMI is 'vmi-fedora' we can add the above blank volume to this running VMI by using the 'addvolume' command  available with virtctl
+Now lets assume we have started a VMI like the [Fedora VMI in examples](https://github.com/kubevirt/kubevirt/blob/main/examples/vmi-fedora.yaml) and the name of the VMI is 'vmi-fedora'.
+We can add the above blank volume to this running VMI by using the 'addvolume' command  available with virtctl

 ```bash
 $ virtctl addvolume vmi-fedora --volume-name=example-volume-hotplug